Hands up if you’ve told someone you’re not interested in what a rival is up to when deep down inside you're scrutinizing their every move?

 - Social media presence, as well as their preferred platform.

-How often should competitor analysis be conducted?
+How often should competitive intelligence be conducted?

-Competitor analysis is a continual job, and honestly, there’s no definitive answer to how often it should be carried out; the frequency will vary depending on how many company’s you’re scouting.
+Competitive intelligence is a continual job, and honestly, there’s no definitive answer to how often it should be carried out; the frequency will vary depending on how many company’s you’re scouting.

 Competitor research may be conducted weekly, bi-weekly, or monthly, depending on individual circumstances.
 However, what we can say is leaving it longer than once a month isn’t advisable.
 After all, the market and the behaviors of your competitors are always changing, and you could well be left behind.